 Paia: my favourite town on the coast of Maui was Paia, offering a laid-back vibe and filled with cute cafes, shops and boutiques.
 The town is nestled along some of Maui’s best beaches and is surrounded by sugar cane and lush greenery.
 Paia attracts many windsurfers as the region is classed as one of the world best-windsurfing destinations.
 Being located at the beginning of the road to Hana makes Paia the ideal location to position yourself for the Road to Hana.

 For Backpackers: Check out the Aloha Surf Hostel.
 The cheapest place to stay in Paia.
 The hostel offers free daily tours, who doesn’t love a free tour?

 Lahaina: Full of rich history, restaurant and shops.
 The streets of Lahaina have a charming feel, but the town definitely has a tourist touch.
 Lahaina is a great place to stay if you are going to explore the famous Ka’anapali and Kapalua beach.
-I really enjoyed Lahaiana, the sunsets from baby beach were beautiful.
+I really enjoyed Lahaina, the sunsets from Baby Beach were beautiful.
 Check out all the fun activities Lahaina has to offer.

-The Last Resort Hostel is the cheapest place to stay.
-The hostel has an outdoor kitchen area with a really social feel.
+The Last Resort Hostel is the cheapest place to stay in Lahaina.
+The hostel has an outdoor kitchen area with a social atmosphere.
 The hostel offers free tours on certain days.
-For those interested in staying for a long time, this hostel offers a work for stay program, where volunteers exchange 20 hours of work a week for free accommodation, on a 2 month contract.
+For those interested in staying for a long time, this hostel offers a work for stay program, where volunteers exchange 20 hours of work a week for free accommodation, on a 2-month contract.
 I would have loved to stay and play for 2 months, and I hope you consider it.

 Search for cheap accommodation options here.

-Disclosure: This post contains affiliate links, which means if you purchase something I will make a small commission, at no extra cost to you.
+Disclosure: This post on things to do on Maui contains affiliate links, which means if you purchase something I will make a small commission, at no extra cost to you.